 - The average premium is $59.17 per month, however the lowest premium is just $5.20.

-- The average drug plan A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share. is $356 per year, but 5 plans have a zero-dollar deductible.
+- The average drug plan deductible is $367 per year, but 5 plans have a zero-dollar deductible.

 Pennsylvania Medicare Part D Plans

 |AARP MedicareRx Saver Plus||$37.00||$505||Basic||Yes||No||No|

 |Blue Rx PDP Plus||$121.10||$505||Basic||No||No||No|

 |Clear Spring Health Value Rx||$30.60||$505||Basic||Yes||No||No|

 |Humana Premier Rx Plan||$88.40||$200||Enhanced||No||Yes||Yes|